kubeflow/website/content/docs/started/getting-started-gke.md

     ```

  * Check the logs of Ambassador for errors.
 See if there are errors like the following indicating
-   an error parsing the route.

-   If you are using the new Stackdriver Kubernetes monitoring you can use the following filter in the [stackdriver console](https://console.cloud.google.com/logs/viewer)
+   an error parsing the route.If you are using the new Stackdriver Kubernetes monitoring you can use the following filter in the [stackdriver console](https://console.cloud.google.com/logs/viewer)

     ```
      resource.type="k8s_container"